Destinations Greece The Ionian Islands

 No on-site fine dining — Prosilio in Zante Town is the 15-minute cab

-InsiderNo on-site fine dining — Prosilio in Zante Town is the 15-minute cab.
-The "Pool View" suites are the upgrade that earns it.
+InsiderNo fine dining on site; Prosilio in Zante Town is a 15-minute cab.
+The "Pool View" suites carry a supplement.

 Top-tier & Architectural · from €650

-Banyan Tree group's first European resort, opened June 2021 on a coastal hillside south of Corfu Town at Benitses — colonnaded pavilions cascading down to a private beach, the Asian-spa standard the brand is built on, a serious wellness programme.
-The right Corfu top-tier if you want one address for a full week.
+Banyan Tree group's first European resort, opened June 2021 on a coastal hillside south of Corfu Town at Benitses: colonnaded pavilions cascading down to a private beach, the Asian-spa standard the brand is built on, a full spa-and-wellness programme.
+Book it as the Corfu top tier when you want one address for a full week.

 What it's known for